INTERSECT-training/packaging/episodes/code-to-package.md

 its configuration, metadata and files.
 You should choose one that suits your preferences.

-We selected a specific backend - hatching.
+We selected a specific backend - hatchling.
 It had a good default configuration, is fast, has some powerful features, and supports a growing ecosystem of plugins.
 There are other backends too, including ones for